 Perhaps the most popular child support model is income shares.
-It’s used by the majority of US states and has been adopted in other countries.
+It’s used by the majority of US states, see the Illinois changes for example, and has been adopted in other countries.
 Under the income shares model, separated parents have their income pooled for the purpose of calculating child support.

 To understand how it works, we’ll look at how support increases as the income of the payer parent goes up.
 We’ll also use examples from the Australian income shares system.
 Right now, there’s a big push in that country for extensive child support reform.

 Under income sharing, a rise in payer income generally increases the amount of child support payable (as you’d expect).
 The manner of increase is what’s interesting.
 Payers have limited child support obligations at low income levels.
 However, child support rises steadily at medium to high income levels.

 Mathematically, the child support response to an income rise is the cumulative impact of an income share effect, a cost of children effect, and a complex set of cost tables.